canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 }
 ```

 Well, that `FixedDateClock` is a fake.
 It replaces the `SystemClock` holding the real date and time with a testable replacement.
-With that fake in place, we make our tests use any date and time we want.
+With that fake in place, we make our tests use any date and time we want instead of the real date and time.

+To be more precise, the `FixedDateClock` is a stub.
+But, let's find out about stubs and mocks.

-## Mocks vs Stubs
+## What's the difference between Mocks and Stubs

 Now that we know what fakes are, let's see two types of fakes: mocks and stubs.
 This is the difference between them.

 **Both mocks and stubs are fakes or test doubles.
 Stubs provide values or exceptions to the code under test and mocks are used to assert that a method was called with the right parameters**.

-From our previous `CreditCardValidator` example, the fake `FixedDateClock` is a stub.
-It returns a fixed date and time to the code under test.

 ### OrderService example